Blackjacx/SHDateFormatter/README.md

 ## License

-SHDateFormatter is available under the MIT license.
-See the LICENSE file for more info.
+Source is available under the MIT license.
+See the [LICENSE](LICENSE) file for more info.